klarstil/ShopwareMobile/README.md

 # Installation from the github.com repository

-1. Create a new folder to place clone in the repository using `$ mkdir Frontend` and change it that folder using `$ cd Frontend`
+1. Create a new folder to place in the repository using `$ mkdir Frontend` and change it that folder using `$ cd Frontend`
 2. Clone the repository from github.com using `$ git clone git://github.com/ShopwareAG/ShopwareMobile.git`
 3. Rename the cloned repository to *SwagMobileTemplate* using `$ mv ShopwareMobile SwagMobileTemplate`
 4. Now go to the parent folder using `$ cd ..` and create a ZIP-Archive of the plugin using `zip -r SwagMobileTemplate.zip Frontend`
 5. Clean up the mess and delete the *Frontend* folder using `$ rm -rf Frontend`

 Now head over to your Shopware Backend (e.g. `http://example.de/shop/backend`), login and open up the plugin manager.
-To install the plugin change the tab to "Plugin hinzuf&uuml;gen" and upload the generated ZIP-archive using the "Plugin per Datei-Upload hinzuf&uuml;gen"
+To install the plugin change the tab to "Plugin hinzuf&uuml;gen" and upload the generated ZIP-archive using the "Plugin per Datei-Upload hinzuf&uuml;gen" function

 ---